 Alcohol is everywhere, and you cannot escape it.
-Yet, if you are like me, and one of the people that cannot drink without getting completely obliterated, then living in a world infused with alcohol can be quite a challenge!
+Yet, if you are like me, and one of the people who cannot drink without getting completely obliterated, then living in a world infused with alcohol can be quite a challenge!
 But quitting is not the beginning of the problem – it is the end of the problem!

-So all around is a hard place to be – and I get it, if I say that I need help, that means that I am admitting that I cannot handle alcohol!
+So all around, it is a hard place to be – and I get it, if I say that I need help, that means that I am admitting that I cannot handle alcohol!
 Well guess what!
 I CANNOT!
 Yep, I cannot drink safely no matter what.
 So seriously, it is quite beneficial for everyone around me that I stay sober!

 There are many of us – the statistics are staggering!
-(Source NIAAA )

-Adults (ages 18+): 16.6 million adults ages 18 and older (7.0 percent of this age group) had an Alcohol Use Dependence in 2013.
-This includes 10.8 million men (9.4 percent of men in this age group) and 5.8 million women (4.7 percent of women in this age group).
+Adults (ages 18+): According to the 2019 NSDUH, 14.4 million adults ages 18 and older (5.8 percent of this age group) had AUD.
+This includes 9.2 million men (7.6 percent of men in this age group) and 5.3 million women (4.1 percent of women in this age group).

-Nearly 88,000 people (approximately 62,000 men and 26,000 women) die from alcohol-related causes annually, making it the third leading preventable cause of death in the United States.
+An estimated 88,000 people (approximately 62,000 men and 26,000 women) die from alcohol-related causes annually, making it the third leading preventable cause of death in the United States.

-In 2013, alcohol-impaired driving fatalities accounted for 10,076 deaths (30.8 percent of overall driving fatalities).
+In 2019, alcohol-impaired driving fatalities accounted for 10,142 deaths (28.0 percent of overall driving fatalities).

 There are 23 million of people in recovery in the USA alone!
 (Faces and Voices of Recovery)

 I am glad that you have found me.
 I would love to join you on this journey to sobriety.
 I hope that you find this blog helpful!
-The posts focus on getting sober, challenges of early sobriety, personal growth in sobriety, and dealing with the social stigma associated with alcoholism and recovery.
+The posts focus on getting sober, challenges of early sobriety, personal growth in sobriety, and dealing with the social stigma associated with Alcohol Use Disorder, and recovery.